NemoAlphaOne/iitmod-god-bot/README.md

-# iitmod-god-bot
+# IITMOD Omega Bot

-A discord bot for the IITM OD community.
+The ultimate discord bot for the IITM OD community.